 Don’t: forget about Cyber Monday

-Once upon a time, Black Friday was all about hitting the high street and Cyber Monday was for all the online deals.
-Now, the two have merged, but that doesn’t mean you still shouldn’t keep your eyes peeled for anything that might be going on on Monday 26 November.
+Once upon a time, Black Friday was all about hitting the high streets and Cyber Monday was for all the online deals.
+Now, the two have merged, but that doesn’t mean you shouldn’t keep your eyes peeled for anything that might be going on during Monday 26 November.

 Do: find more amazing Black Friday deals

 - Black Friday 2018: the best deals and how to get them

 - The best Black Friday fridge and freezer deals